Neck Lift Washington DC

 Preparing for Your Neck Lift

 Dr. Baker will give you specific instructions on how to prepare for surgery, including guidelines on eating and drinking, quitting smoking, and taking or avoiding certain vitamins and medications.
 Carefully following these instructions will help your surgery go more smoothly.
 If you smoke, it is especially important to stop at least three weeks before and after surgery.
-Smoking inhibits blood flow to the skin, and can interfere with the healing of your incision areas.
+Smoking inhibits blood flow to the skin and can interfere with the healing of your incision areas.
 If your hair is very short, you might want to let it grow out before surgery, so that it’s long enough to hide the scars while they heal.

-Whether Dr. Baker performs your neck lift at Georgetown University Hospital (Washington D.C.), Inova Fairfax Hospital (Falls Church, VA) or an ambulatory surgical facility (McLean, VA), you should arrange for someone to drive you home after your surgery, and to help you out for a day or two.
+Whether Dr. Baker performs your neck lift at Georgetown University Hospital (Washington D.C.), Inova Fairfax Hospital (Falls Church, VA), or an ambulatory surgical facility (McLean, VA), you should arrange for someone to drive you home after your surgery, and to help you out for a day or two.

 Dr. Baker performs most neck lifts under general anesthesia.
 Occasionally, he will perform neck lifts under IV sedation or twilight sleep.
 However, Dr. Baker feels it is safer for his patients to have a protected airway so he will likely recommend general anesthesia.
 If a patient is sedated and moving during surgery, the procedure will be more difficult.
 To minimize movement, more sedation can be given until the patient is no longer moving.
 The definition of general anesthesia is the induction of a state of unconsciousness with the absence of pain sensation over the entire body, through the administration of anesthetic drugs.
-As sedation is increased to keep the patient unaware of the procedure and to keep them from moving, what started as twilight sleep may actually begin fit the definition of general anesthesia.
+As sedation is increased to keep the patient unaware of the procedure and to keep them from moving, what started as twilight sleep may begin to fit the definition of general anesthesia.
 Now the patient is under general anesthesia without a protected airway.
 Safety is Dr. Baker’s primary concern is patient safety, especially in elective surgery.
-For this reason every procedure is performed under the care of an anesthesiologist in a facility with multiple anesthesiologists available in the need of additional assistance.
+For this reason, every procedure is performed under the care of an anesthesiologist in a facility with multiple anesthesiologists available in the need of additional assistance.

 Risks and Complications